Ted Heath (bandleader): Death, and continuation of band through the 1970s, 1980s and 1990s

-He died in 1969 at the age of 67, but the band re-formed after a Thames Television tribute broadcast in 1976 with the approval of the Heath family, and went on performing concerts.
+He died in 1969 at the age of 67, but the band reformed after a Thames Television tribute broadcast in 1976 with the approval of the Heath family, and went on performing concerts.
 Initially some early 1970s recordings were recorded under the musical direction of Roland Shaw, Ralph Dollimore and Stan Reynolds, but thereafter all recordings were supervised by trombonist Don Lusher, who led the band for 25 years until 2000, with mostly original Heath alumni.
 The final concert in December 2000, was a sell out at London's Royal Festival Hall, attended by most Heath personnel past and present and the Heath family.
 The band at that performance was made up almost entirely of players who had played under Ted Heath's leadership.
 Numerous radio and television tributes have been broadcast over the years.

 The band compared favourably with the best of America's big bands in the opinion of Count Basie in his testimonial to Heath on Heath's 21st Anniversary album, and is generally accepted as the best swing band that Britain ever produced.

 Archives

-Leeds College of Music in Leeds, Yorkshire, United Kingdom has a wide collection of Ted Heath recordings and memorabilia available for research.
+Leeds Conservatoire in Leeds, Yorkshire, United Kingdom has a wide collection of Ted Heath recordings and memorabilia available for research.

 Guildhall School of Music and Drama in London has established, in conjunction with the Heath family, "The Ted and Moira Heath Award" for promising jazz musicians.